Inferring the causal effect of journals on citations: Data

 If the reference was matched by Scopus, and a cited publication was identified, we used the DOI from the cited publication as recorded in Scopus.
 If that was not available, we used the DOI in the reference string extracted using the regular expression

 We identified $4\,679\,896$ references with arXiv identifiers in more than half a billion references in total.

-For all citing documents, we extracted the publication date through Crossref, as described in section~\ref{sec:data:crossref}.
+For all citing documents, we extracted the publication date through Crossref, as described earlier.
 We used this date as the cited date of the cited document.
 The cited date is used at the resolution of a day.
-Citations that were made on or before the publication date of the preprint are called pre-publication citations, and citations that were made after the publication date are called post-publication citations.
+Note that some reference may still cite the preprint, even if the preprint is published, although most citations after the preprint is published refer to the published version, as already observed earlier by \citet{Lariviere2014}.
+For clarity, we define citations that were made on or before the publication date of the preprint as pre-publication citations, and we define citations that were made after the publication date as post-publication citations.
 In total we identified $156\,528$ pre-publication citations and $15\,939\,887$ post-publication citations from references in Scopus.

-\subsection{Model and Bayesian inference}
+\section{Model and Bayesian inference}

+There is a clear selection bias \citep{Bareinboim2012} on papers being submitted to the arXiv or not ($A$).
+We assume that the latent citation rate $\latcitrate$ may affect whether a paper will be submitted to the arXiv $A$, which in turn may affect the journal $J$.
+Previous research showed that publications that are available as preprints are more highly cited \citep{Lariviere2014,Fu2019}, but this ``citation advantage'' seemed unlikely to be causal \citep{Davis2008,Gaule2011}.
+We therefore assume the arXiv does not directly influence the citations $C$.
+If we control for $\latcitrate$ (which is effectively done by controlling for $C'$), we obtain that $\Pr(C \mid \doOp(J), A = 1, \latcitrate) = \Pr(C \mid \doOp(J), \latcitrate)$ by the rules of do-calculus \citep{Pearl2009}.
+We thus obtain an unbiased estimate of the causal effect $\Pr(C \mid \doOp(J))$, even if our observations are biased towards arXiv papers, as stated in the main text.